nyxgeek/o365recon/README.md

 # o365recon
-retrieve information via O365 with a valid cred
+script to retrieve information via O365 with a valid cred

+Usage:
+.\o365recon.ps1

+No parameters.
+It will prompt you to log in, and then it will retrieve all information it can about that account's O365 configuration.

+Retrieves:
+-Company Info (address, etc)
+-Domain Info (other domains)
+-Full user list
+-Full group list
+-Group membership for every group